Cendrillon (Massenet)

-It had its premiere performance on 24 May 1899 in Paris.
+It had its premiere performance on 24 May 1899 at the Opéra-Comique in Paris.

 The New Grove Dictionary of Opera notes that Massenet's sense of humor and wit is more evident in this work, and the use of recurrent motifs is more discreet, while the love music "reminds us how well Massenet knew his Wagner".
 Albert Carré (director of the Opéra-Comique and producer of the first staging) persuaded the composer to drop a prologue introducing the characters, but a brief epilogue survives.
 Another writer comments that Massenet's perfectly proportioned score moves from a scene worthy of Jean-Baptiste Lully's Armide (in Cendrillon's monologue), through Rossinian vocalises and archaic orchestrations to ballet movements on a par with Tchaikovsky.

 Composition history

-The scenario was conceived by Massenet and Cain when they were in London for the premiere of Massenet's La Navarraise in June 1893.
+The scenario was conceived by Massenet and Caïn when they were in London for the world premiere of Massenet's La Navarraise in June 1893.
 The composer began work on the score in Pont-de-l'Arche, with the final touches being made in Nice in 1895/96.
 At the time of the premiere, Massenet had announced in Le Figaro that Cendrillon would be his last lyric work (although in fact several more followed).